backupbrew/switchbrew/Display services.md

 ## GetIndirectLayerImageRequiredMemoryInfo

-Takes two input u64s: with and height.
+Takes two input u64s: width and height.
 Returns two output u64s.
-First u64 is the buffer size to use with the ImageMap cmds.
+First u64 is the buffer size to use with the ImageMap cmds, second u64 is the buffer address alignment for those cmds.

 ## GetDisplayVsyncEvent